kapresoft/kapresoft.github.io/_posts/music/2023-05-14-why-cities-compete-for-taylor-swift.md

 # Overview

 Taylor Swift, the global pop star, has not only captured the hearts of millions of fans worldwide but also garnered the attention and admiration of cities across the United States.
 As she embarks on her highly anticipated Eras Tour, cities vie for the opportunity to host her concerts and showcase their dedication to the renowned artist.
 So why do cities compete for Taylor Swift?
-Let's explore the reasons behind this phenomenon.
+Let's explore the reasons behind this phenomenon.<!--excerpt-->

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">Even though we have one last show in Nashville tonight I just have to post these photos causeeeee… it’s been WILD.
 I got to announce Speak Now (my version) is coming on 7/7, got to perform ‘Nothing New’ with boss genius/baby angel face <a href="https://twitter.com/phoebe_bridgers?ref_src=twsrc%5Etfw">@phoebe_bridgers</a> for the first time, and… <a href="https://t.co/zYANuNkM5x">pic.twitter.com/zYANuNkM5x</a></p>&mdash; Taylor Swift (@taylorswift13) <a href="https://twitter.com/taylorswift13/status/1655375600788336641?ref_src=twsrc%5Etfw">May 8, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>